alphagov/forms/design/prototype-version-7/task-list/README.md

 The first row has a link to “Edit the name of your form“ and a blue highlighted tag on the far right of the row that reads “completed“.

-The second row has a link to “Add and edit your questions“ and a grey highlighted tag on the far right of the row that reads “not started“.
+The second row has a link to “Add and edit your questions“ and a grey highlighted tag on the far right that reads “not started“.

-The third row has a link to “Review summary page and add declaration“ and a grey highlighted tag on the far right of the row that reads “not started“.
+The third row has a link to “Review summary page and add declaration“ and a grey highlighted tag on the far right that reads “not started“.

+The fourth row has a link to “Add information about what happens next“ and a grey highlighted tag on the far right that reads “not started“.

 <br>